Inseparable maps on $W_n$-valued local cohomology groups of non-taut rational double point singularities and the height of K3 surfaces: Height of K3 surfaces and gap of morphisms between RDP K3 surfaces

 (\ref{prop:local to height:bis:upper}) Applying $\gamma$ to $\pi^*(e) = V^{n-1}(e')$, we obtain $\pi^*(\gamma(e)) = V^{n-1}(\gamma(e'))$.
-As mentioned above, $\gamma_{\fm_x,1}$ is an isomorphism, hence $V^{n-1}(\gamma(e'))$ is nonzero.
-Hence $\height(\pi) \leq n$.
+As mentioned above, $\gamma_{\idealm_x,1}$ is an isomorphism, hence $V^{n-1}(\gamma(e'))$ is nonzero.
+Hence $\gap(\pi) \leq n-1$.

-(\ref{prop:local to height:bis:lower}) By applying the induction hypothesis to $R(e)$ if $n > 1$, we obtain $\height(\pi) > n-1$.
-Since $\gamma_{\fm_y,1}$ is an isomorphism, $R^{n-1}(\gamma(e)) \in H^2(\cO_Y)$ is a generator.
-Hence $H^2(\Witt[n]{\cO_Y})$ is generated by $\gamma(e)$ and $V(H^2(\Witt[n-1]{\cO_Y}))$, and $\pi^*$ annihilates both since $\pi^*(e) = 0$ and $\height(\pi) > n-1$.
+(\ref{prop:local to height:bis:lower}) By applying the induction hypothesis to $R(e)$ if $n > 1$, we obtain $\gap(\pi) \geq n-1$.
+Since $\gamma_{\idealm_y,1}$ is an isomorphism, $R^{n-1}(\gamma(e)) \in H^2(\cO_Y)$ is a generator.
+Hence $H^2(\Witt[n]{\cO_Y})$ is generated by $\gamma(e)$ and $V(H^2(\Witt[n-1]{\cO_Y}))$, and $\pi^*$ annihilates both since $\pi^*(e) = 0$ and $\gap(\pi) \geq n-1$.

-(\ref{prop:local to height:bis:exact}) Applying (\ref{prop:local to height:bis:lower}) to $R(e)$ if $n > 1$, we obtain $\height(\pi) > n-1$.
-Applying (\ref{prop:local to height:bis:upper}) to $e$, we obtain $\height(\pi) \leq n$. \end{proof}
+(\ref{prop:local to height:bis:exact}) Applying (\ref{prop:local to height:bis:lower}) to $R(e)$ if $n > 1$, we obtain $\gap(\pi) \geq n-1$.
+Applying (\ref{prop:local to height:bis:upper}) to $e$, we obtain $\gap(\pi) < n$. \end{proof}

 From this proposition we deduce bounds, or moreover exact values, of the height of RDP K3 surfaces with suitable singularities.
-It turns out, surprisingly, that \emph{any} non-taut RDP is suitable.
+It turns out, surprisingly, that \emph{every} non-taut RDP is suitable.